 Platt Vineyard

 In July 2022, AXA Millésimes purchased the 275-acre Platt Vineyard in Sonoma County near the small community of Freestone.
-The nearly 275 acre site is planted to nearly 40 acres of both Pinot Noir and Chardonnay; its fruit has been sold to a number of premium producers over the years including Amulet Estate, Fayard Wines and Ramey among others.
+The nearly 275 acre site is planted to nearly 40 acres of both Pinot Noir and Chardonnay; its grapes have been sold to a number of premium producers over the years including Amulet Estate, Fayard Wines and Ramey among others.

 The winemaking team at Outpost will oversee all production from this vineyard.
 And eventually all the grapes from the property will be used in-house and its vineyard footprint will increase to around 50 acres.
 Plans call for developing a winery on site.
 We will keep a close eye on the progress here and will update our notes and photography once we have more details.